Fort Wayne Medical Assisting Programs

 Aspiring medical assistants in the Fort Wayne area may be interested in two public schools that are within roughly 45 minutes of downtown.
 Training in this field typically involves classroom instruction and fieldwork in a healthcare environment.
 To find out more, read an overview of the courses and clinical work required in a couple of colleges' programs.
 You can also compare the schools in multiple areas using the table of stats.

-- Ivy Tech Community College - Northeast is a relatively large school located about four miles outside of downtown Fort Wayne; it had more than 11,000 students in 2011.
+- Ivy Tech Community College - Northeast is a relatively large school located about four miles outside of downtown Fort Wayne.
 Students there can earn a certificate or associate's degree in medical assisting.

 Comparison of Schools